emarsden/pg-el/README.md

 statement for that table.

+    (pg-hstore-setup con)

+Prepare for the use of HSTORE datatypes over database connection `CON`.
+This function must be called before using the HSTORE extension.
+It loads the extension if necessary, and sets up the parsing support for HSTORE datatypes.

     (pg-lo-create con . args) -> oid

 Create a new large object (BLOB, or binary large object in other DBMSes parlance) in the database to